 There is so much dang thought that goes into a wedding, and of course the subsequent marriage.
 There should also be lots of intention put into both of those things, but that doesn’t mean you’re obligated to uphold every single thing in the book just because that’s how it’s always been done.
 It’s important to listen to yourself, talk with your partner, and decide on things that make sense to both of you — even if not to anyone else.
 To get you started on some food for thought, here are four wedding party traditions you might want to reconsider!

 Okay so there’s a few things you can consider in this area.
-Traditionally, there is an even number of people in each party (either as bridesmaids or groomsmen), they all wear the exact same outfit, and they all stand up next to the couple during the ceremony.
+Traditionally, there is an even number of people in each party, they all wear the exact same outfit, and they all stand up next to the couple during the ceremony.
 Sidebar, but have you ever Googled where this tradition came from?
 Originally, having bridesmaids standing next to the bride in very similar/identical outfits was to confuse evil spirits about which woman the bride was so she couldn’t be whisked away by the devil.
-Seriously — google that shit. (or I can just do it for you 😉 )
+Seriously — google that shit. (or I can just do it for you 😉)

 1. The number of people in each partner’s party

 You are more than welcome to have an even number of people in each party if that’s what suits your fancy.
-If you’ve been dreaming about having perfectly symmetrical photos with two or three bridesmaids on each side of you during your portraits, absolutely go for it.
-And if you want to take it a step further and decide with your partner that you want to have the same number of people in each party, go for it.
+If you’ve been dreaming about having perfectly symmetrical photos with an equal number of hype squad members on each side of you during your portraits, absolutely go for it.
+And if you want to take it a step further and decide with your partner that you want to have the same number of people in each partner’s party, go for it.
 But if you’re stressing out trying to figure out how to downsize your 5 BFFs to match your fiancé(e)’s 3 person wedding party — girllll, you have so much bigger fish to fry.
 Let that go and do your thing.
 Have all your fave people in your party.